Page 17 Photos From Alfred "Al" Krabbenhoeft

 SP/4 Dave Cook And SP/4 Richard Morawa Outside Guard Quarters With Documentation Shack And Maintenance Buildings In Background

-Guard Quarters Final Upgrade With Building Painted - Day Room - Bar And Arms Room Added - Large Patio With Parachute For Shade Great Improvment
+Guard Quarters Final Upgrade With Building Painted - Day Room - Bar And Arms Room Added - Large Patio With Parachute For Shade Great Improvement

 New APC's Lined Up For Long Bien - Some Guards Drove Them And Road Shotgun